 - Highly resistant to diseases when compared to other chicken breeds.

-- The outcome from Kienyeji chicken is relatively higher than the input.
+- The outcome of Kienyeji chicken is relatively higher than the input.

 - Kienyeji chickens are easy to keep since they can move around on their own to look for feeds.